GAP Year Opportunities

 Step 4: Make your goal ATTAINABLE.
 What additional resources do you need for success?

 - Items needed to achieve this goal.

 - How you'll find the time.

 - Things you need to learn more about.

 - People you can talk to for support.

 Step 5: Make your goal RELEVANT.
 List why you want to reach this goal.

 Step 6: Make your goal TIMELY.

-Put a deadline on your goal and set some benchmarks.
-I will reach my goal by (date): ___/___/____.
+Put a deadline on your goal and set dates for benchmark items.

 Need further help with this?
 Schedule an Appointment With a Career Advisor